dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

 This project allows you to automatically turn on your PC using an ESP32 whenever specific Bluetooth devices come online nearby — perfect for powering your PC with a controller.

-The repository provides **three implementations**, each tailored to different Bluetooth protocols:
+The repository provides **four implementations**, each tailored to different Bluetooth protocols and hardware:

 1. **BLE Only Implementation** (`turn-on-pc-via-bluetooth.ino`)